GyunghunKim/Dotfiles/README.md

   maximum.
 The settings about the shortcuts are all in `sxhkd` configuration file, as always.

+## Extra

+- When `/tmp` partition lacks to install a large program, use `mount -o remount,size=5G /tmp/` to temporarily increase the size.

 ## Nvidia graphic drivers
 - The `nvidia` and `nvndia-utils` need to be installed. `cuda` is of course required for developing cuda programs.